Australian snubfin dolphin: Behavior

-Much remains unknown about the ecology and behaviors of the Australian snubfin dolphin.
+Much remains unknown about the ecology and behaviours of the Australian snubfin dolphin.
 Australian snubfin dolphins have a varied diet, eating a range of fish, shrimp, and cephalopods (squid, cuttlefish and octopus).
 They are found in small groups of about 2–6, but larger groups (up to 14 individuals) have also been observed.
 Populations are usually smaller than 150 individuals.
 Some instances of long-term sociability have been observed among individuals off the coast of Queensland, Australia.
 Grouping associations seem to be strongest among male individuals implying some potential correlation to reproductive strategy.
 Additionally, there was an observation of snubfin dolphins displaying mating courtship between Australian humpback dolphins.

 Both the Australian snubfin dolphin and the Australian humpback dolphin co-occur throughout much of the tropical Northern waters of Australia, and have similar vocal repertoires consisting of click trains, burst pulses, and whistles.
 As a member of the suborder odontoceti, much of these vocalizations are thought to be associated with echolocation for both navigation and foraging.
 They produce clicks of short durations with high peaks, making their clicks distinguishable from other odontocetes.

 Snub fin dolphins have also been observed interacting with Australian humpback dolphins, and one case of a hybrid between the two species was documented using DNA analysis in 2014.

 Australian snubfin dolphins have been observed to spit jets of water across the surface of the water as a potential feeding strategy.
 Jets of water appear to cause fish to leap from the water towards the dolphin, making them easier prey targets.

 Feeding

 Off the coast of Queensland, Australia, the Australian snubfin dolphin predominantly feeds in coastal-estuarine waters.
 There is a predominance of feeding activity by rivers and areas off the coast of Cleveland bay.
 Australian snubfin dolphins have also been seen foraging and then following passing by fish trawlers to capitalize on an opportunity for prey.
 They can be classified as opportunistic feeders and have been seen congregating to feed in groups.
 Being opportunistic feeders snubfins consume a large array of prey items.
-Snubfin dolphin consume a wide array of prey, that can be narrowed down to coastal, estuarine, and reef‐associated fishes throughout the water column and at the bottom.
-The most common prey items by specie are cardinal fish (Apogon), proceeded by the cuttlefish (Sepia), the squid Uroteuthis (Photololigo), and the toothpony fish (Gazza).
+Snubfin dolphin consume a wide array of prey, that can be narrowed down to coastal, estuarine, and reef-associated fishes throughout the water column and at the bottom.
+The most common prey items by species are cardinal fish (Apogon), proceeded by the cuttlefish (Sepia), the squid Uroteuthis (Photololigo), and the toothpony fish (Gazza).
 Another big part of the snubfin diet are cephalopods.